one-loop/redlookit/README.md

 # 📪 Reddit Mailbox
 Browse reddit while looking like you're reading your email

+Thanks for the immense support from reddit!
+We've received almost 30,000 visitors to the site in a day!
+Feel free to contribute if you can, there's still so much I can add

 ## 📌 How to use?
 1. Go to https://one-loop.github.io/redlookit/
 2. You will automatically get the posts from /popular after a second or two in the main area.